Creating Affordable Housing Solutions for Afri-Canadians

 - Government officials

-The group is designing an African Canadian Affordable Housing Solution/Model using lab methods and tools to refine, test and solve problems in the lab and deliver a solution that addresses overall African Canadian affordable housing challenges.
+The team is working to design an African Canadian Affordable Housing Solution/model using lab methods and tools to refine, test and solve problems in the lab and deliver a solution that addresses overall African Canadian affordable housing challenges.

 RCHC Founder & Executive Director